jinnatar/python-cozify/README.rst

        sudo -H pip3 install -U cozify

-or if developing, clone the master branch of this repo (master stays at current release) and:
+or if developing, clone the main branch of this repo (main stays at current release) and:

 .. code:: console